New Hardware, Switching to Arch Linux and PCI Passthrough for Gaming

 Arch adventures #

 I had my eyes on the Arch Linux distribution for a while now.
 First I discovered Arch by it’s phenomenal wiki.
-Over time I became to use Debian like Arch.
+Over time I started using Debian like Arch.
 Making the Debian installation procedure work with my uncommon partition layout and window manager, hacking the initramfs or installing a newer version of Firefox with the Quantum engine.
-I decided instead of switching to Debian testing or unstable I would try Arch Linux, and here we are.
+I decided instead of switching to Debian testing or unstable I would try Arch Linux.
 I followed the instructions on PCI passthrough from the Arch wiki without having to worry about differences on Debian.
 And having the newest software already paid off because they fixed some nasty audio crackling issues in the newest QEMU versions.

 I was initially worried about the effort it would take to maintain a system with rolling releases i.e. how much would break and require manual fixing.
 A glance at the Arch news alleviated my concerns and today after nearly two months I can say that I only had one tiny issue which was dead easy to fix.
 My window manager wasn’t starting after a shared library upgrade because it is manually compiled from the config file.